dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

 ## Layers
-&nbsp;&nbsp;&nbsp; The Layered Architecture shall be applied to the system.
+The Layered Architecture shall be applied to the system.
-TBD why not SOA
 Following layers are considered:

 ```mermaid